godfredakpan/klasha-test/README.md

 # Sport Time Application

-### A Klasha coding test: "Demonstrating dashboard of a sporting application, showcasing the methodology of the React framwork"
+### A Klasha coding test:<br><br> "Demonstrating dashboard of a sport application and showcasing the methodology of the React framwork"

 #